bg-write/koopa-vgm/content/case-study.md

 **Q: Can streaming data help create a VGM canon?**

 **A:** Absolutely.
 The data proves that streaming metrics can identify a legitimate VGM canon that balances historical significance with current popularity.
-Our 45-track dataset reveals clear performance tiers, from Cyberpunk 2077's perfect 100.00 ranking down to classic tracks maintaining cultural relevance.
+The 45-track dataset reveals clear performance tiers, from Cyberpunk 2077's perfect 100.00 ranking down to classic tracks maintaining cultural relevance.

-**Importantly, this isn't just a popularity contest.** My curated picks from my book research (like The Last of Us, Katamari Damacy, and Kentucky Route Zero) competed successfully with tracks discovered purely through Spotify popularity algorithms.
+**Importantly, this isn't just a popularity contest.** The curated picks from my book research (including the likes of Katamari Damacy and Kentucky Route Zero) competed successfully with tracks discovered purely through Spotify popularity algorithms.
 This validates that thoughtful curation combined with data analysis creates a more meaningful VGM canon than either approach alone.

 **Q: What's the relationship between historical importance and popularity?**